 Common Law Marriage

-Colorado is one of a few states that fully recognizes common law marriages.
+Colorado is one of a few states that fully recognize common law marriage.
 Common law marriages are legal and binding, even without any license or documentation.

 In Colorado, to be common law married, you must:

-- Live together (contrary to common knowledge, there is no time requirement); and,
+- Live together (contrary to common perception, there is no time requirement); and,

 - Hold yourselves out to be married

 - Refer to your partner as your spouse and both agree that you are a married couple